YousefKullab/Final-Pro-CS50x/README.md

 The Project Idea is the Full Responsive e-commerce Website
 ## Techniques That Use:
 * Html, Css, Js & Bootstrap For Front-End
-* Python, Flask & Sqlite For Back-End
+* Python, Flask & SQLAlCHEMY For Back-End

 // Software Engineer Joseph .